Five Deadliest Communicable Diseases and What You Can Do to Stop Them

 You are probably familiar with some of the stories that have made the news in recent years regarding tear gas.
 “Tear gas works by releasing an inhalant that infiltrates the mucous membranes,” according to Andrew Whitmarsh, AfterMath’s Operations Safety and Compliance Manager in Aurora, IL.
 But what exactly is it?
 What is it made of? […]

-Superbugs are viral infections caused by bacteria that are resistant to common antibiotics.
+Superbugs are strains of bacteria, viruses, parasites, and fungi that are resistant to most of the antibiotics and other medications commonly used to treat the infections that they cause.
 Since the inception of antibiotics, the bacteria they treat have been adapting and changing in order to build up resistance.
-These antibiotic-resistant bacteria are called superbugs, and they can cause severe bacterial infections that are extremely difficult to treat.
-Each year, superbugs […]
+These antibiotic-resistant bacteria are called superbugs, […]

 Can you name 5 examples of biological materials?
 According to Fred Hutchinson Cancer Research Center, “Biological substances include any materials that contain or are reasonably expected to contain a microorganism (such as bacteria, viruses, rickettsiae, parasites, or fungi) or other agents that can cause disease in humans or animals.”
 This article will identify 5 common […]